Saturday, December 29, 2007

 Waste Management and Remediation Services

 The second part of this sector is simple.
 It is trash.
 We can be confidant people at waste management firms are not talkin’ trash, but otherwise they are collecting, hauling and dumping trash.
 Some of the trash is ordinary trash and some of the trash is hazardous trash.
 Firms also do trash disposal or trash disposal with treatment.
 Disposal is storing trash in a landfill, or burning trash in a combustor, or incinerator.
 Treatment is remediation, which is sorting for recycling, or cleanup of contaminated sites, soil or groundwater.
 Establishments in this sub sector do septic pumping or rent portable toilets.
-Employment in waste management and remediation services totaled 372.7 thousand in 2012, up from 229.4 thousand in 1990.
+Employment in waste management and remediation services has continued to grow at an annual rate of 2.39 percent since 1990, a rate more than double the national establishment average.
+The employed first topped 300 thousand in 1999, topped 400 thousand in 2016 and passed 500 thousand in 2023.

-With a 115.3 million service jobs to divvy up, administrative support and waste management and remediation services employment gives us 8.01 million jobs, but that is only 6.0 percent of establishment employment.
-Administrative support and waste management and remediation service employment is growing faster than the national rate.
+With a 134.453 million service jobs to divvy up, administrative support and waste management and remediation services employment gives us 9.457 million jobs, but that is only 6.1 percent of establishment employment.
+Administrative support and waste management and remediation service employment has growth rates higher than the national rate.
 We have to expect a relative increase in administrative support and waste management in national employment.
-We only have 4 sectors left to go, but 23.6 million service jobs left to fill.
+We only have 4 sectors left to go, but 28.177 million service jobs left to fill.

 Wednesday, December 12, 2007